keyboard_arrow_up

 Absolute Humidity

-The amount of water vapor, or moisture, in a unit of air.
+The total amount of water vapor present in a given unit of air, regardless of temperature.

 Absolute Vibration

-The measurement of an object’s vibration in comparison to a fixed point in space.
+The measurement of an object’s vibration relative to a fixed reference point in space, allowing for precise assessment of mechanical movement and stability.

 Accelerated Life Testing